-Stevie Ray Vaughan

-Without exaggeration, it was a performance that could be called transcendent.
+Without exaggeration, it was a performance for the ages.
 Clapton's headlining set afterward felt anti-climactic.
 The audience was seated, other than during a handful of classics like "Layla" and "White Room."
 This wasn't the smokin' fresh Clapton of Mayall's Bluesbreakers or Cream, but a safe Slowhand fronting a band with a middle-of-the road pop energy.
 Clearly there was a new sheriff in town.

 I stayed at a friend's house after the drive home.
 Still decompressing from the concert, we

 hung around conversing with the radio on.
 In the wee hours a news broadcast reported that there had been a helicopter crash after the show.
 It was rumored that Eric Clapton may have been on the helicopter, but there was no confirmation.

 We stayed up, keyed to the radio.
 After a few rounds of 'there is no confirmation yet whether Eric Clapton was on the helicopter,' a surprising announcement came across the airwaves.

 The dead had been identified.